Poá

 Poá is a municipality in the state of São Paulo in Brazil.
 The water extracted from Fonte Áurea, or the Golden Fountain, is sold throughout Brazil.
-The population is 103,765 (2022 est.) in an area of 17.26 km^{2}.
+The population is 103,765 (2022 Census) in an area of 17.264 km^{2}.

 General appearance

 Poá is one of the eleven municipalities in São Paulo considered to be spas by the state of São Paulo, as they meet certain prerequisites defined by state law.
 This status guarantees these municipalities a larger budget from the state for the development of regional tourism.
 In addition, the municipality acquires the right to add to its name the title of spa, a term by which it is designated both in official municipal records and in state references.
 The main sector of Poá's economy is services, since the installation of polluting industries was made difficult after 1970, the year in which it became a spa.
 In terms of territory, it is one of the smallest municipalities in the state of São Paulo (larger only than Águas de São Pedro and São Caetano do Sul).
 The verticalization of the city center is discouraged, with the aim of preserving the city's rural atmosphere, with narrow streets and the preservation of several old buildings.